hungyiloo/arrow.nvim/README.md

 # arrow.nvim

+> [!warning] A wild fork has appeared!
+> This is a personal fork of the original [arrow.nvim](https://github.com/otavioschwanck/arrow.nvim).
+To fix Windows compatibility and a whole raft of bugs, I made sweeping changes

-Arrow.nvim is a plugin made to bookmarks files (like harpoon) using a single UI (and single keymap).
+Arrow.nvim is a plugin made to quickly locate files (like harpoon) using a single UI and single keymap.

-Arrow can be customized for everyone needs.
+Arrow is highly customizable.

-Arrow also provides per buffer bookmarks that will can quickly jump to them.
-(And their position is automatically updated / persisted while you modify the file)
+Arrow also provides per buffer bookmarks that let you quickly jump around a file.
+(Their positions are automatically updated/persisted while you modify the file)

-### Per Project / Global bookmarksL:
+### Per Project / Global bookmarks:
 ![arrow.nvim](https://i.imgur.com/mPdSC5s.png)
 ![arrow.nvim_gif](https://i.imgur.com/LcvG406.gif)
 ![arrow_buffers](https://i.imgur.com/Lll9YvY.gif)